 Will Rain Hurt Crossbows?

 The rain will not hurt your crossbow for as long as you take out and dry the water after hunting.
-Most crossbows are from composites, aluminum and have plated hardware materials.
+Most crossbows are made from composites or aluminum and have plated hardware materials.
 So, they can tolerate short periods of getting wet.

 However, it may have a different result if you leave the crossbow wet for a long time.
-Those oiled and greased mechanical parts may get affected.
+Those oiled and greased mechanical parts may be affected.

 So, what can you do?
 First, use towels to dry the crossbow’s body right away after the hunt.
 Then, blow out water residue using low-pressure air when you get home.
 Once you dry out every part, lubricate the trigger points.